-- 3.4.1 It is the overall responsibility of the Audit and Standards Committee to approve the Council's Risk Management Policy and Strategy and to review the Corporate Risk Register. - 3.4.2 The Risk Management Group is responsible for preparing the Council's Risk Management Policy and Strategy, and for promoting it throughout the Council where appropriate. - 3.4.3 Executive Heads of Service or Heads of Service must have regard to the advice of the Risk Management Group, and adhere to the Council's Risk Management Policy and Strategy.
+- 3.4.1 It is the overall responsibility of the Performance and Finance Committee to review the Council's Risk Management Policy and Strategy and the Corporate Risk Register. - 3.4.2 The Corporate Risk Management Group is responsible for preparing the Council's Risk Management Policy and Strategy, and for promoting it throughout the Council where appropriate, and to review and update the risk register - 3.4.3 Strategic Directors or Heads of Service must have regard to the advice of the Risk Management Group and adhere to the Council's Risk Management Policy and Strategy.